ColoredCow/portal/docs/prerequisites.md

 # output should be something like
 # PHP 7.4.21 (cli) (built: Aug  5 2021 15:34:00) ( NTS )
 ```
-### 3. Steps on how to connect to MySQL database in your PHPMyAdmin:running:
+### 3. Steps on how to connect to MySQL database in your phpMyAdmin:running:
-Before you start building PHP connection to MySQL database you need to know what PHPMyAdmin is.
+Before you start building PHP connection to MySQL database you need to know what phpMyAdmin is.
 It’s a control panel from where you can manage the database that you’ve created.

-1. Open your browser and go to localhost/PHPMyAdmin.
+1. Open your browser and go to localhost/phpMyAdmin.

 2. When you first installed XAMPP/WAMP, it only created the username for it to be accessed, you now have to add a password to it by yourself.
 For this, you have to go to User account.